paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-015-occupational-safety-and-health.md

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in subsec. (b)(3), (11), and (12), was in the original “this Act”, meaning Pub.
 L. 91–596, Dec.
 29, 1970, 84 Stat.
-1590, as amended.
+1590.
 For complete classification of this Act to the Code, see Short Title note set out under this section and Tables.

 #### Effective Date
 Pub.
 L. 91–596, § 34, Dec.
 29, 1970, 84 Stat.
 1620, provided that: “This Act [enacting this chapter and [section 3142–1 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3142–1&num=0&edition=prelim), The Public Health and Welfare, amending [section 553 of this title](./chapter-012-department-of-labor.md#section-553), sections 5108, 5314, 5315, and 7902 of Title 5, Government Organization and Employees, sections 633 and 636 of Title 15, Commerce and Trade, [section 1114 of Title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1114&num=0&edition=prelim), Crimes and Criminal Procedure, and section 1421 of former Title 49, Transportation, and enacting provisions set out as notes under this section and [section 1114 of Title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1114&num=0&edition=prelim)] shall take effect one hundred and twenty days after the date of its enactment [Dec.
 29, 1970].”